YusufChain/YusufChain/README.md

 ---

-### 👨‍💻 Hakkımda
+### 👨‍💻 About Me
-4 yılı aşkın süredir **Minecraft** dünyasında kod koşturuyorum.
-Java'nın gücünü kullanarak sunucu taraflı yüksek performanslı sistemler ve oyuncu deneyimini zirveye taşıyan özel mekanikler geliştiriyorum.
+I have been coding in the **Minecraft** ecosystem for over 4 years.
+By leveraging the power of Java, I develop high-performance server-side systems and custom mechanics that elevate the player experience.

-- ☕ **Java Backend:** Nesne yönelimli programlama ve temiz kod prensipleri.
+- ☕ **Java Backend:** Object-oriented programming and clean code principles.
-- 🧱 **Minecraft:** Spigot, Paper ve Velocity API üzerinde uzmanlık.
+- 🧱 **Minecraft:** Expertise in Spigot, Paper, and Velocity APIs.
-- ⚡ **Performans:** NMS ve Packet tabanlı, sunucuyu yormayan optimizasyonlar.
+- ⚡ **Performance:** NMS and Packet-based optimizations with minimal server overhead.
-- 🤖 **Otomasyon:** Gelişmiş Discord botları ve API entegrasyonları.
+- 🤖 **Automation:** Advanced Discord bots and seamless API integrations.

 ---

-### 🛠️ Teknolojik Donanım
+### 🛠️ Tech Stack
-Aşağıdaki teknolojilerle projelerimi hayata geçiriyorum:
+I bring projects to life using the following technologies:

 <p align="left">
   <a href="https://skillicons.dev">